Szelwiga/stormy/README.md

 #### Doesn't require static IP!

 #### Stormy git contains following subsections:
-* Stormy cli -- Command line tool used as overlay for API, written in bash + python for API requests
+* Stormy CLI - Command line tool used as overlay for API, written in bash + python for API requests
-* Stormy API -- Online drive API written in nodejs
+* Stormy API - Online drive API written in nodejs
-* Stormy linker -- Small static website that redirects to changed ip
+* Stormy linker - Small static website that redirects to changed ip
-* Stormy update_ip -- Systemd daemon + script that notify about ip changes
+* Stormy update_ip - Systemd daemon + script that notify about ip changes
-> Stormy online -- Planned to make online version to browse uploaded files in web
+> Stormy online - Planned to make online version to browse uploaded files in web

-### Stormy cli
+### Stormy CLI

 Some of the features:
 ```